realworldocaml/book/en/08-imperative-programming.md

 derives from the standard library, but we'll use Core's interfaces here.

+### Terminal I/O

 OCaml's buffered I/O library is organized around two types:
-`in_channel` channels that you read from and `out_channel` for channels you write to.
-A channel can be backed by a file, a network socket, or a terminal, though the `In_channel` and `Out_channel` modules only have direct support for files and terminals; other kinds of channels can be created through the `Unix` module.
+`in_channel`, for channels you read from, and `out_channel`, for channels you write to.  `In_channel` and `Out_channel` modules only have direct support for channels corresponding to files and terminals;

-### Terminal I/O
+other kinds of channels can be created through the `Unix` module.

 We'll start our discussion of I/O by focusing on the terminal.
 Following the UNIX model, communication with the terminal is organized